 Creation Stories: How Ancient Cultures Explained Humanity’s Origin Story – Dr. Anthony Aveni

-Today, we’re honored to learn from how to buy stromectol Dr. Anthony Aveni about his insightful research on the ways ancient cultures explained our origins — and how these creation stories were influenced by natural landscapes.
+Today, we’re honored to learn from Dr. Anthony Aveni about his insightful research on the ways ancient cultures explained our origins — and how these creation stories were influenced by natural landscapes.
 It’s the topic of Dr. Aveni’s awesome new book: “Creation Stories: Landscapes and the Human Imagination,” which is published by Yale University Press.

 Drawing from a vast array of creation myths—Babylonian, Greek, Aztec, Maya, Inca, Chinese, Hindu, Navajo, Polynesian, African, Norse, Inuit, and more—his insightful book uncovers both the similarities and differences in our attempts to explain the universe.